xmos/lib_camera/doc/1_programming_guide/02_Architecture_and_Design.rst

 Module description:

-#.    camera section: the camera section takes care of start, process and stop the camera.
+#.
+Camera section: the camera section takes care of start, process and stop the camera.
 It has to be aware of the sensor configuration (in sesnor section) and meet the user demands (in user section).
-#.    user   section: the user section is the interface between the user and the camera, where we define what we want to do with the frames.
+#.
+User section: the user section is the interface between the user and the camera, where we define what we want to do with the frames.
-#.    sensor section: configuration and control of the sensor.
+#.
+Sensor section: configuration and control of the sensor.
 #.
 Host section: provide the interface to write the frames or files to the host.

 There are other sections not mentioned in the diagram, as the test section, which is used to test the camera.